Te Araroa Trail – Takitimu Tops

 Today was shaping up to be a biggie, with lots of ups and downs leading me up and over the Takitimu Tops.

 I had a great sleep all alone in Aparima hut.
 I had hung up my food bag as I had read about mice in the hut, but didn’t hear a thing all night!
 I was up and out by 7am.

 It was a breezy morning on the little terrace the hut was situated on.
 The trail started off through marshland, then into beech forest.
-To be honest I’m a bit over the forest.
+To be honest I’m a bit over the forest right now.
 It’s very pretty, and you get a nice view immediately around, but see nothing of the long distance.
-I prefer seeing what’s out there & what’s to come.
+I prefer seeing what’s out there and what’s to come.

 It was another very hot day and I was already sweating at 8.30am.
-There were some impressive sized trees today, and lots of little toadstool groves.
-I reached Lower Wairaki hut at midday.
-I had 30 minutes for lunch before continuing.
+There were some impressive sized trees today, and lots of toadstool groves.
+I reached Lower Wairaki hut at midday and enjoyed a 30 minute lunch.
+Te Araroa Takitimu Tops

 I found the afternoon really difficult.
-A 500m hill is nothing really compared to some of them, but I found it really tough in the heat – even in the shade of the forest.
+500m elevation is nothing compared to some of the mountains we’ve been up, but I found it really tough in the heat – even in the shade of the forest.

+I went to bed pretty early.
 I’m looking forward to tomorrow with slightly less hills… We’re due a big storm, so I hope that cools things down!